How to Write Procedures: A Step-by-Step Guide to Improve

 1. Restaurant SOP

-Standard operation procedures (SOPs) encompass the various procedures required for a well-run organization.
+Standard operating procedures (SOPs) encompass the various procedures required for a well-run organization.
 SOPs compile all of the necessary individual procedures that are necessary for smooth operation.

 Restaurant standard operating procedures (SOPs) are written lists of rules, standards, and norms describing how to complete routine tasks.
 They help streamline operational and managerial processes at a restaurant.
-These procedures could include everything from the preparation of food in a hygienic way, maintenance of the restaurant, billing and making payments easy for the customers, and so on.
+These procedures could include everything from hygienic food preparation to restaurant maintenance, billing, making payments easy for customers, and so on.

 Here's a snapshot of a restaurant's SOP section: